Ebook deal of the week: Get Mastering Lenses for just $8 with the code lenses8 (code expires at midnight, May 23, GMT.)

 Here are three wallpapers that I made.
 As you can see, the photos I selected meet the above criteria.

 I’ll show you the techniques I used to create the text quotes in Photoshop below.
-At the bottom of the article you can download the wallpapers to use on your own computer.

 Tip: It helps if you create a Collection in Lightroom to hold any photos that you consider good enough to use as a desktop wallpaper.
 I’ve created two Collections – one for shortlisted photos and one for the photos used.
 With this system I can see right away which photos have been used to create wallpapers.